 Unfavorable conditions in the economy both in the United States and abroad may negatively affect the growth of our business and our results of operations.
-For example, macroeconomic events, including fluctuations in inflation and interest rates and the Russia-Ukraine and Israel-Hamas wars (including an escalation or geographical expansion of these conflicts), have led to economic uncertainty globally.
+For example, macroeconomic events, including fluctuations in inflation and interest rates, the imposition of tariffs in the United States and abroad, and the Russia-Ukraine and Israel-Hamas wars, have led to economic uncertainty globally.
 Historically, during periods of economic uncertainty and downturns, businesses may slow spending on information technology, which may impact our business and our customers' businesses.
 While we have experienced growing inflationary pressures on the cost of wages, rent and data, the net result of inflationary impacts and our efforts to mitigate these impacts have not been material to us during the periods included in this report.
-In addition, general economic weakness may lead to longer collection cycles for payments due from our customers and an increase in customer bad debt, as well as restructuring initiatives and associated expenses, and customers and potential customers may require extended financial concessions.
+In addition, general economic weakness may lead to longer collection cycles for payments due from our customers and an increase in customer provision for credit losses, as well as restructuring initiatives and associated expenses, and customers and potential customers may require extended financial concessions, which could result in adjustments to revenue recognition.

 The effect of macroeconomic conditions may not be fully reflected in our results of operations until future periods.
 If, however, economic uncertainty increases or the global economy worsens, our business, financial condition and results of operations may be harmed.
-For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, see the section titled "Risk Factors" included in Part II, Item 1A of this Form 10-Q and Part I, Item 1A of the 2024 10-K.
+For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, see the section titled "Risk Factors" included in Part II, Item 1A of this Form 10-Q and Part I, Item 1A of the 2025 10-K.